lingyourlanguage/Hindi-Urdu/Hindi and Urdu_ A Story of Names.md

 There was another issue concerning Hindi: the definition of Hindi given in [Article 351](https://en.wikisource.org/wiki/Constitution_of_India/Part_XVII#Article_351_{Directive_for_development_of_the_Hindi_language_}) of the constitution tries to accomplish so much that the result is a piece of legislation open to a wide variety of interpretations.[^131] Supporters of Hindustani took it as recognizing Hindustani, while Hindi groups took it as endorsing Sanskritized Hindi.

 To the elites engaged in this Sanskritization of Hindi, the politics of the situation were clear.
-They were creating a national identity around Hindi, and, according to KC Chattopadhyaya, President of the HSS, Sanskrit words

->are used in the same form everywhere.
-Therefore only that language can be acceptable all over India which is rich in pure Sanskrit words.
+They were creating a national identity around Hindi, and, according to KC Chattopadhyaya, President of the HSS, Sanskrit words "are used in the same form everywhere.
+Therefore only that language can be acceptable all over India which is rich in pure Sanskrit words."

 In other words, to them, the only acceptable form of Hindi for the whole nation would be a Hindi that was not the language of one specific people – and so marked by regional variation – but one of the *whole* people, with specific usages of different people erased.[^132]